drowe67/codec2/README.md

 Before writing any code or submitting a PR - **please discuss** the PR with developers by raising a GitHub Issue.
 We have many years of experience and a carefully considered plan for Codec 2 development, and can guide you on work that will most benefit this project.

-## Ports to non gcc/C99 Compilers
+## Ports to non C99 Compilers

-We have standardized on gcc/C99.
+We have standardized on C99 and develop and test using gcc on a Linux platform.
 We and encourage people who want to use non-standard compilers like MSVC and certain embedded compilers to maintain their own Codec 2 forks.
 Our focus needs to be on what’s unique about our project – the speech codec and modem waveforms – rather than consuming time and resources on non-core activities that others can do equally well.
-If you decide to fork Codec 2 to a non C99/gcc compiler - please ensure you port the ctests and that they all pass.
+If you decide to fork Codec 2 to a non C99 compiler - please ensure you port the ctests and that they all pass.
 If the tests have not been ported or do not pass - it's not Codec 2.

 ## Quickstart